openstack/contributor-guide/doc/source/common/irc.rst

 .. warning::

-   The OpenStack Community will be moving the IRC network from Freenode to OFTC on May 31, 2021.
-All the current IRC channels used by the OpenStack community are registered in the OFTC network, too.
-More details on how to use OFTC on various platform are coming soon.
+   The OpenStack Community moved the IRC network from Freenode to OFTC on May 31, 2021.
+All the current IRC channels used by the OpenStack community are registered in the OFTC network with the same name.

 What is IRC?
 ------------